stealth/harddns/README.md

 * RFC8484 and RFC8427 support
 * caching of successful resolves
 * TCP Fast Open when OS supports it
-* TLS 1.3 ready to benefit from faster handshakes
+* TLS 1.3 ready to benefit from faster handshakes (0-RTT)
+* Enterprise ready: can handle internal and external domains differently
 * small footprint and least privilege design
 * batteries included: comes with a config that works with all major DoH providers